What is Project 2025? Inside the Scary Extremist Plan for the Next Republican Presidential Administration

 In centralizing powers, the project aims to advance a mission Republicans have long pursued: creating a smaller federal government.

-Trump’s campaign and those behind the plan intend to rein in independent agencies — including the Federal Trade Commission and Federal Communications Commission — and put them under direct presidential control.
-There’s even an idea to strip the Justice Department of its autotomy that was normalized during the Watergate-era and make it subject to White House control.
+Trump’s campaign and those behind the plan intend to rein in independent agencies—including the Federal Trade Commission and Federal Communications Commission—and put them under direct presidential control.
+There’s even an idea to strip the Justice Department of its autotomy that was normalized during the Watergate era and make it subject to White House control.
 This could potentially stymie its ability to ensure a fair and impartial administration of justice, including of the president himself.

 Critics worry that this could lead to arbitrary dismissals, though ex-Trump campaign official James Sherk, who came up with the idea of Schedule F that’s included in Project 2025, told The New York Times that it wouldn’t destroy the protections in place that shield these workers from unfair practices.
 “Schedule F expressly forbids hiring or firing based on political loyalty,” Sherk explained.
-However, Axios reported last month that Trump allies are already pre-screening thousands of potential employees and appointees by political ideology — and they’re checking to see would-be candidates are loyal to Trump.
+However, Axios reported last month that Trump allies are already pre-screening thousands of potential employees and appointees by political ideology — and they’re checking to see if would-be candidates are loyal to Trump.

 While most of the public attention has been focused on the plans to restructure the government, the blueprint also revives a failed push to add a citizen question to the census, which would ask for the U.S. citizenship status of every person living in every household in America.
 This was first proposed by the Trump administration in 2019 before it was later shot down by the Supreme Court for being “implausible and legally inadequate.”
 At the time, critics argued that making such a change would discriminate against minorities and scare off immigrant households from participating in the census over concerns that their response could be used against them to scrutinize their legal status.
 In turn, this could lead to immigrants being undercounted, meaning some states — particularly Democratic — could get less representation in Congress and less funding.